-In 1982, EMNR was formed to become "a consortium of Christians in North America, seeking to help people distinguish authentic from in-authentic Christianity and strengthen evangelical Christian ministries to new religionists and cultists."
-The founders of EMNR adopted the Lausanne Covenant as the governing document which would apply to both member organizations and individuals.
-EMNR was born in an effort to practically implement Affirmation 7 of the Lausanne Covenant: "We urge the development of regional and functional cooperation for the furtherance of the Church's mission, for strategic planning, for mutual encouragement, and for the sharing of resources and experience."
+In 1982, EMNR was formed to become “a consortium of Christians in North America, seeking to help people distinguish authentic from in-authentic Christianity and strengthen evangelical Christian ministries to new religionists and cultists.”
+The founders of EMNR adopted the Lausanne Covenant as its governing document which would apply to both member organizations and individuals.
+EMNR was born in an effort to practically implement Affirmation 7 of the Lausanne Covenant: “We urge the development of regional and functional cooperation for the furtherance of the Church’s mission, for strategic planning, for mutual encouragement, and for the sharing of resources and experience.”

-Though EMNR was conceived as an umbrella group for ministries to the cults and new religions, our founders and current board members have no wish for EMNR to assume a magisterial role, nor to become a closed guild which might diminish the validity of other ministries who are not part of EMNR.
+Though EMNR was conceived as an umbrella group for ministries to the cults and new religions, our founders and board members have no wish for EMNR to assume a magisterial role, nor to become a closed guild which might diminish the validity of other ministries who are not part of EMNR.
 We recognize that many devoted and Spirit-led Christian ministries and missionaries will never affiliate with EMNR, and that in the providence and timing of God, both our own ministries and EMNR itself will one day be drawn to a close.
 We pray that while we are now active in the service of Jesus Christ, we will acquit ourselves in honorable work and strive for moral integrity in all we do.

 As in any coalition, we expect to find believers with varying levels of competence, maturity, and ministerial experience.
 Some Christians have not developed the skills and knowledge necessary to present a balanced approach to this difficult field.
 Some of us have engaged in unjust or superficial judgments against others.
 On occasions some have judged presumptuously, making nonessential matters a test for Christian fellowship.